waylonggggg/tp/docs/DeveloperGuide.md

 ### Editing a role of a CCA

 1. Adding a role to a CCA
-    1. Prerequisites: List all CCAs using the `list` command.
-Multiple CCAs in the list.
+    1. Prerequisites: Multiple CCAs in the CCA list.
     2. Test case: `edit_c 1 r/President r/Vice-President r/Treasurer`
        Expected: The first CCA's roles are replaced with `President`, `Vice-President`, `Treasurer`, and default `Member` roles.
 The updated CCA details are shown in the list.
     3. Test case: `edit_c 1 r/President`